Oppo F17 Pro

 The Oppo F17 Pro is a phone developed by Oppo.
 It is the latest phone in the Oppo F Series, a range of devices marketed towards consumers looking a mid-range phone.
 The phone was released in India on September 7, 2020, and later went on the market in other countries by a different name, the Oppo A93.
 The phone has a single configuration with a price of ₹22990, but there is also a special "Diwali Edition" version of the phone, which features a Matte Gold version of the phone, which is boxed along with a 10000mAh power bank and a "Diwali Exclusive back case cover."
 This special edition sells for ₹23990.

+Specifications

+Hardware

+The Oppo F17 Pro is powered by an octa-core processor with a MediaTek Helio P95 (12 nm) chipset and includes 8 GB of RAM and 128 GB of UFS 2.1 storage, which is expandable via a dedicated microSDXC slot.
+It operates on ColorOS 7.2, a customized version of Android 10.
+It has a dual front camera setup (16 MP wide and 2 MP depth) and a quad rear camera system, including a 48 MP main camera, an 8 MP ultrawide lens, and two 2 MP depth sensors.
+The Oppo F17 Pro is equipped with a 4015 mAh battery and supports 30W wired charging (VOOC 4.0), reaching a 100% charge in approximately 53 minutes.